nodet/dowml/README.md

 Here's a sample session:
 ```
-$ python3 dowml.py -h
+$ PYTHONPATH='src' python3 src/dowml/interactive.py -h
-usage: dowml.py [-h] [-w WML_CRED_FILE] [--verbose] [--commands [COMMANDS [COMMANDS ...]]]
+usage: interactive.py [-h] [--wml-cred-file WML_CRED_FILE] [--verbose]
-                [--input] [-s SPACE]
+                      [--commands [COMMANDS [COMMANDS ...]]] [--input] [--space SPACE]

 Interactive program for DO on WML

 optional arguments:
   -h, --help            show this help message and exit
-  -w WML_CRED_FILE, --wml-cred-file WML_CRED_FILE
+  --wml-cred-file WML_CRED_FILE, -w WML_CRED_FILE
                         Name of the file from which to read WML credentials.
-If not
+If not specified,
-                        specified, credentials are read from environment variable
+                        credentials are read from environment variable $DOWML_CREDENTIALS.
-                        $DOWML_CREDENTIALS.
   --verbose, -v         Verbose mode.
-Causes the program to print debugging messages about
+Causes the program to print debugging messages about its
-                        its progress.
+                        progress.
 Multiple -v options increase the verbosity.
-The
-                        maximum is 4.
+The maximum is 4.
   --commands [COMMANDS [COMMANDS ...]], -c [COMMANDS [COMMANDS ...]]
                         Carries out the specified commands.
-Each command is executed as if
+Each command is executed as if it had
-                        it had been specified at the prompt.
-The program stops after last
+                        been specified at the prompt.
+The program stops after last command, unless
-                        command.
+                        --input is used.
-  --input, -i           Prompts for new input commands even if some commands have been
+  --input, -i           Prompts for new input commands even if some commands have been specified
-                        specified as arguments using --commands.
+                        as arguments using --commands.
-  -s SPACE, --space SPACE
+  --space SPACE, -s SPACE
                         Id of the space to connect to.
-Takes precedence over the one
+Takes precedence over the one specified in
-                        specified in the credentials under the 'space_id' key, if any.
+                        the credentials under the 'space_id' key, if any.
 $
 $
-$ python3 dowml.py -c help type size 'inline yes' 'solve examples/afiro.mps' jobs wait jobs log 'type docplex' 'solve examples/markshare.py examples/markshare1.mps.gz' wait jobs output 'shell ls -l *-*-*-*-*'
+$ PYTHONPATH='src' python3 src/dowml/interactive.py -c help type size 'inline yes' 'solve examples/afiro.mps' jobs wait jobs log 'type docplex' 'solve examples/markshare.py examples/markshare1.mps.gz' wait jobs output 'shell ls -l *-*-*-*-*'

 Decision Optimization in WML Interactive.
 Submit and manage Decision Optimization models interactively.